Killing baby Hitler: Public debate

 In conversations about time travel, it is common to raise the subject of changing the past and specifically the question of killing baby Hitler, in what is also known as "Godwin's law of time travel".
 Public debate on the baby Hitler question was brought to prominence in October 2015, when a poll by The New York Times asked its readers if they would kill baby Hitler.
 The poll received a plurality of affirmative responses: 42% said they would kill baby Hitler, 30% said they would not and 28% were undecided.
 The poll caused the hashtag #babyhitler to begin trending on Twitter, as the social media platform's users debated the subject.

 During the campaign for the 2016 Republican Party presidential primaries, when the question of killing baby Hitler was posed by journalists of HuffPost to Florida governor Jeb Bush, he responded "Hell Yeah, I Would!".
 While acknowledging the potential unknown consequences of such an action, he affirmed that he would still do it, saying "You gotta step up, man."
 The issue of killing baby Hitler was also raised during that year's Democratic Party presidential primaries, with New Hampshire primary novelty candidate Vermin Supreme making it one of the four planks of his political platform.
 American actor Tom Hanks responded to the political debate by declaring that he would vote for a presidential candidate that supported killing baby Hitler.
 When the question was posed to Microsoft's chatbot Tay, it likewise replied that "of course" it would kill baby Hitler.

 In contrast, American comedian Stephen Colbert responded to the question by saying that he would not kill baby Hitler and would instead seek to raise him in a loving home.
 In a 2018 interview with The Washington Post, American actor John C. Reilly responded similarly, calling for empathy with baby Hitler as an apolitical alternative.
+That same year, English comedian Ricky Gervais began telling jokes about the dilemma of killing baby Hitler.
 At the March for Life in 2019, American conservative pundit Ben Shapiro argued against killing baby Hitler from an anti-abortion position, stating that "Baby Hitler was a baby."
 His comments drew criticism and mockery from liberal commentators.
 In response to his position on killing baby Hitler, three companies pulled their advertisements from Shapiro's podcast.